NStaniszewski/slotfight-game/README.md

 going to look at using different threads for different areas of the screen to improve performance

-move stuff to server side and do add interpolation
+move stuff to server side and add interpolation